Skip to main content

 constraints:

-# Allows you to filter on which configurations the policy should apply.
-If left
+# This field enables filtering of the configurations to which the policy should apply.

-# blank, this policy is a catch-all and applied to all terraform configurations.
+# If left blank, this policy becomes a catch-all, applying to all Terraform configurations.

 selector: